Fellow of the Royal Society: Overview

 Fellowship of the Society, the oldest known scientific academy in continuous existence, has been awarded to around 8,000 fellows.
-These include eminent scientists Isaac Newton (1672), Benjamin Franklin (1756), Charles Babbage (1816), Michael Faraday (1824), Charles Darwin (1839), Ernest Rutherford (1903), Srinivasa Ramanujan (1918), Jagadish Chandra Bose (1920), Albert Einstein (1921), Paul Dirac (1930), Subrahmanyan Chandrasekhar (1944), Prasanta Chandra Mahalanobis (1945), Dorothy Hodgkin (1947), Alan Turing (1951), Lise Meitner (1955), Satyendra Nath Bose (1958), and Francis Crick (1959).
+These include eminent scientists Isaac Newton (1672), Benjamin Franklin (1756), Charles Darwin (1839), Ernest Rutherford (1903), Srinivasa Ramanujan (1918), Jagadish Chandra Bose (1920), Albert Einstein (1921), Paul Dirac (1930), Subrahmanyan Chandrasekhar (1944), Dorothy Hodgkin (1947), Alan Turing (1951), Lise Meitner (1955), Satyendra Nath Bose (1958), and others.
 Over 280 Nobel Laureates have been inducted since 1900.
-As of October 2018, there are approximately 1,689 living Fellows, Foreign and Honorary Members, of whom 85 are Nobel Laureates.
+As of October 2018, there were approximately 1,689 living fellows, foreign members and honorary members, of whom 85 were Nobel laureates.

 Elected in 1672, Isaac Newton was one of the earliest fellows of the Royal Society.

-Fellowship of the Royal Society has been described by The Guardian as "the equivalent of a lifetime achievement Oscar".
+Fellowship of the Royal Society has been described by The Guardian as "the equivalent of a lifetime achievement Oscar."

 Fellowships

-Stephen Hawking was elected a Fellow in 1974.

-Up to 60 new Fellows (FRS), honorary (HonFRS) and foreign members (ForMemRS) are elected annually in late April or early May, from a pool of around 700 proposed candidates each year.
-New Fellows can only be nominated by existing Fellows for one of the fellowships described below:
+Up to 60 new fellows (FRS), honorary (HonFRS) and foreign members (ForMemRS) are elected annually in late April or early May, from a pool of around 700 proposed candidates each year.
+New fellows can be nominated only by existing fellows for one of the fellowships described below: